ZacharieALES/AutoExpe/docs/experimentation_format.md

         "instancePath": "./data"

-   All files inside the folder which have a valid extension is added to the list of instances.
+   In that last case, all files inside the folder which have a valid extension is added to the list of instances.
 By default the folder is browsed non recursively.
-To browse it recursively, the folder must be specified by a dictionary with an entry "name" and an entry `"isRecursive"` set to `"true"`:
+To browse it recursively, the folder must be specified by a dictionary with an entry `"name"` and an entry `"isRecursive"` set to `"true"`:

          "instancePath": {"name": "./data", "isRecursive": true}